 General biology (2 semesters)

-- Beginning with the class of 2022: Bio 100 (several options, some offered in fall, others in spring) and a 200-level biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").
-This only applies to those who have not previously taken Bio 101 and 102.
+- Bio 100 (several options, some offered in fall, others in spring) and a 200-level biology course (some offered in fall, denoted with an "F" after the course number, others in spring, denoted with an "S").

 Note: Given that many veterinary programs also require microbiology and genetics, a different 200-level (or higher) biology lab course should be taken to fulfill the two-semester general biology requirement.
 Options may include: Bio 213S Marine Biology, Bio 222S Survey of Human Anatomy, Bio 228F Invertebrate Biology, Bio 237F Ecology, and Bio 239W Plant Diversity.
 Note that Bio 270S Biological Chemistry should not be taken to fulfill the general biology requirement if taken to fulfill the general chemistry requirement (see below).
 To confirm whether a course will count toward a given school's general biology requirement, call or email the school in advance of taking the course.